Skip to content

 texture.<stage>.<bufferName> = <path>

-Textures can be loaded from the shader pack files by replacing <path> with the file path to the texture relative to the shaders folder.
+Image files can be loaded from the shader pack files by replacing <path> with the file path to the image relative to the shaders folder.
 For example texture.composite.colortex5 = textures/perlin.png would load perlin.png from the shaders/textures folder.
 Iris supports only .png image format, whereas Optifine supports .png and .jpg formats.

-Replace <stage> with the stage of programs which the texture will be bound in.
-During that stage, the colortex sampler specified with <bufferName> will sample the custom texture rather than the colortex buffer.
+When using the Optifine spec, replace <stage> with the stage of programs which the texture will be bound in.
+During that stage, the sampler specified with <bufferName> will sample the custom texture rather than it original texture.
 The following options are available for <stage>:

 namedescription